Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Proofs of Section

 \section{Proofs of Section \ref{sec:eff_cof_trade_off}}

-The basic idea for deriving the new inequalities is based on a set of results in information theory and Shannon's channel coding theorem.
 In Shannon Theory, it is known that Fano's inequality cannot be used to prove strong converse results and establish the phase transition at the Shannon capacity.
-Other inequalities in information theory involve the underlying probability distribution or information density terms \cite{verdu_general_1994,Han2014-information-spectrum}.
-For example, Theorem 4 in \cite{verdu_general_1994} states that:
+Other inequalities in information theory involve the underlying probability distribution or information density terms \citep{verdu_general_1994,Han2014-information-spectrum}.
+For example, Theorem 4 in \citep{verdu_general_1994} states that:

 where $\epsilon$ is the error probability of a code for a channel $P_{Y|X}$ and $\beta$ is an arbitrary number in $[0,1]$.
-These bounds can sometimes lead to tighter results compared to Fano's inequality, as indicated in \cite{polyanskiy_channel_2010}.
-In what follows, we obtain a similar bound for transductive conformal prediction.
+These bounds can sometimes lead to tighter results compared to Fano's inequality, as indicated in \citep{polyanskiy_channel_2010}.
+We start from this observations and derive the new inequalities for transductive conformal prediction.
+Note that these inequalities are new and do not follow from existing works.